kahootali/devops-training-assignments/batch10/assignment2/tamkeen-zarah.md

 # Q4) Write command to create an nginx container in detached mode with name assignment-2 running on host port 9090 and container port 80 on a custom network named assignment-2

-docker container run -d --publish 9090:80 assignment-2
+sudo docker container run -d --publish 9090:80 --name assignment-2 nginx

 # Q5) Write command to see logs of the above container

-docker container logs assignment-2
+sudo docker logs assignment-2

+sudo docker ps

 # Q6) Write commands to Exec into the container and cat the output of the default nginx file at /usr/share/nginx/html/index.html

+step-1 sudo docker container exec -it assignment-2 /bin/bash
+step-2  cat /usr/share/nginx/html/index.html

 Create a PR from this branch to your main branch
 Now create a PR from your main branch to the parent's(kahootali/devops-training-assignment) repo main branch